 Mosquitoes carry diseases, some of which are deadly.
 Be prepared to repel them with natural mosquito treatments.

 Don't forget to plan for sunny days!
-A sunburn can be dangerous, so be sure to take sunscreen, hats, sunglasses, and possibly umbrellas to create shade when you need it.
+A sunburn can be dangerous, so be sure to take AND WEAR sunscreen, hats, sunglasses, and possibly umbrellas to create shade when you need it.

 Water safety is of the utmost importance in camping safety.

-Learn to use life vests and rescue floats and please do not get on the water without on.
+Learn to use life vests and rescue floats and please do not get on the water without one.

 Learn to use CPR if at all possible.